Permit Information Sections

 - Tent Permit

-A building permit is required for all new construction, including additions, enlargement, alteration, conversion (change of use or occupancy), retaining walls (4 feet or more in height), fences (for corner lot properties only), site work, fill / stock piling (50 cubic yards or more), hazardous materials abatement, relocation or demolition of any building or structure.
+A building permit is required for all new construction, including additions, enlargement, alteration, conversion (change of use or occupancy), retaining walls, fences, site work, fill / stock piling (50 cubic yards or more), hazardous materials abatement, relocation or demolition of any building or structure.

 A building permit is also required for any work which must conform to the Uniform Code and/or the Energy Code, including, but not limited to, improvements, electrical, plumbing, roofing, siding, window replacement, paving, installation of a solid-fuel-burning heating appliance/chimney or flue, fire alarm and sprinkler work.